 A good example, “Some things are forever, but not this Sale.”

 However, don’t give false claims.
 People are wary of brands that offer a three-day clearance sale but extend it for three months.

 Remember this old adage, “If you don’t ask for it, you won’t get it”.
-Give clear instructions as what you expect your audience to do.
-The Call-to-Action should be concise, to the point and with no room for misinterpretation.
+Give clear instructions as to what you expect your audience to do.
+The Call-to-Action should be concise, to the point, and with no room for misinterpretation.

 Some words to use in the CTA are Start, Share, Click, and Join.

 Transform your Business with the Power of Words

 Getting your copywriting right is crossing half your marketing battle.
 So, ensure that you get it perfect and make your brand reach out to your target audience.